3 Beekman Street

 Only working assistance and guide animals are permitted at Dia Beacon.
 Pets are not allowed

-- Photographs for personal use may be taken in select Dia Beacon galleries.
+- Photographs and short videos for personal use may be taken at Dia Beacon.

-- No wedding, event, or commercial photography is allowed at Dia Beacon or on its property.
+- No wedding, event, professional or commercial photography is allowed at Dia Beacon or on its property.

-- No tripods or extension poles are ever permitted.
+- No professional film or large equipment is allowed.
+Tripods or extension poles are not permitted.

-- No photography in any one space for more than 5 minutes.
+- No photography or video in any one space for more than 5 minutes.

-Dia Art Foundation reserves the right to prohibit photography in any area at any time.
-Failure to adhere to these guidelines may result in visitors being asked to cease activities and leave the premises.
+Dia Art Foundation reserves the right to prohibit photography or filming in any area at any time.
+Failure to adhere to these guidelines may result in visitors being asked to cease activities and/or leave the premises.

 Dia Beacon is an 8-10 minute walk (1/2 mile) from the Metro-North Beacon Station.
 Also, the Beacon Free Loop bus runs Monday through Saturday from the Metro-North Beacon train station to Dia Beacon, Main Street, and Mount Beacon, before returning to the train station.
 Passengers may hail the bus at any Beacon Free Loop sign along the route.